matematicasuperpiatta/minetest/README.md

     ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
-    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Minetest USE_GPROF=FALSE            - Enable profiling using GProf
+    RUN_IN_PLACE=FALSE         - Create a portable install (worlds, settings etc. in current directory) ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default USE_GPROF=FALSE            - Enable profiling using GProf
     VERSION_EXTRA=             - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)
     ENABLE_TOUCH=FALSE         - Enable Touchscreen support (requires support by IrrlichtMt)